Elettrotecnica/StarSystem/Readme.md

 ### Feature selection

 Once dataset has been sorted and sliced, feature selection starts.
-User must decide what is the maximum number of features he wants to retain in the dataset and the number of subsets he wants to create.
+Users must decide what is the maximum number of features they wants to retain in the dataset and the number of subsets they wants to create.
 If, for example, we have a total of
 400 features, we can decide to select the best 100, in subsets of 10, 20, 30...
 100 features.